-Data or its visual presentation do not exist in a vacuum but rather are entangled with the social media persona sharing it as well as the existing conspiracies and stereotypes on the topic of interest.
-Our results indicate that in many cases users exhibit such a strong sense of trust or distrust of the author or the data source that they do not feel the need to analytically engage with the data insight to decide whether they believe it or not.
+Implications.
+Data or its visual presentations do not exist in a vacuum but rather are entangled with the social media persona sharing it as well as the existing conspiracies and stereotypes concerning the topic of interest.
+Our results indicate that in many cases users exhibit such a strong sense of trust or distrust of the author or the data source that they do not feel the need to analytically engage with the data insight to decide whether they believe it.

-Our findings highlight the flexible nature of using data as evidence of phenomena: while users often advocate for democratizing data, "doing one's own research," and compare data to "facts" (Code 1.1.5), other examples indicate that being "a doctor [or] a scientist" is an important prerequisite for sharing data-driven insights.
-This is an important consideration for effective scientific or public health communication: beyond sharing timely and accurate insights, there is a need for continuous trust-building and engagement with the audience, transparency in data collection and processing methods.
+Our findings highlight the flexible nature of using data as evidence of phenomena: although users often advocate for democratizing data, "doing one's own research," and compare data to "facts" (Code 1.1.5.), other examples indicate that being "a doctor [or] a scientist" is an important prerequisite for sharing data-driven insights.
+This consideration is important for effective scientific or public health communication: beyond sharing timely and accurate insights, there is a need for continuous trust-building and engagement with the audience and transparency in data collection and processing methods.